Malacath-92/Proxy-PDF-Maker/README.md

 - Aspect Ratio Options: **Only visible if the image has an unexpected aspect ratio**
     - _Reset Aspect Ratio_: Reset the aspect ratio to the images original aspect ratio.
     - _Fix Aspect Ratio: Expand_: Expands the image in one dimension to make it have the expected aspect ratio.
+    - _Fix Aspect Ratio: Expand_: Expands the image in one dimension to make it have the expected aspect ratio.
+    - _Fix Aspect Ratio: Crop_: Crops the image in one dimension to make it have the expected aspect ratio.
     - _Fix Aspect Ratio: Stretch_: Stretches the image in one dimension to make it have the expected aspect ratio.
 - _Rotate Left_: Rotates the image by 90 degrees counter-clockwise.
 - _Rotate Right_: Rotates the image by 90 degrees clockwise.
+- _Skip Slot_: Skips the slot this card is in on the generated pdf. **Only visible while looking at the preview.**

 ## Options
 The right panel contains all the options for printing.
 Those that are self-explanatory (i.e. PDF Filename, Paper Size, Orientation) are skipped here.
 Also note that all options that affect the generated pdf will be reflected in the print preview, so keep that open while changing the settings to get an idea of what you are doing.